Why Radiators are a BAD CHOICE

 Pictures and shelves get damaged from hot air rising.

-They makes it more difficult to paint the walls.
+They makes it much more difficult to paint the walls and skirting boards.

 It's difficult to vacuum and mop behind pipes sticking out of floor.